simple-login/app/README.md

 If you don't already have Docker installed on your server, please follow the steps on [Docker CE for Ubuntu](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/) to install Docker.

-Tips: if you are not using `root` user and you want to run Docker without the `sudo` prefix, add your account to `docker` group:
+Tips: if you are not using `root` user and you want to run Docker without the `sudo` prefix, add your account to `docker` group with the following command.
+You might need to exit and ssh again to your server for this to be taken into account.

 ```bash
 sudo usermod -a -G docker $USER